 Hello readers!
 I'm Jason, born and raised in SoCal.
 I graduated from the University of California, Santa Barbara, with a B.A. double major in Economics/Mathematics & Statistics.
-I currently work for a consulting firm in San Francisco under their strategy consulting practice.
+I currently work for a tech company doing marketing strategy & analytics out of New York City.
 I'm always exploring around, so I welcome any recommendations!

 When I was little, my interests included playing with toy cars, being an expert in Mario Kart, an avid Pokemon game player, and reading lots and lots of books.
 Some of that hasn't changed in the present day!